-In 1991, the conference center and offices were constructed.
-The conference center includes a reception area, offices, storage space, and a conference center which services 250 people.
-The grounds surrounding Kearns were also enhanced, providing a meditation garden, sisters’ memorial walkway and outdoor seating arrangements appropriate for programs and retreats.
+In 1991, a reception area, offices, storage space and conference center were added to Kearns.
+The grounds were also enhanced with a meditation garden, memorial walkway and outdoor seating.

-In May of 1997, the Center was fully air-conditioned, including the bedroom areas.
-1997-98 also marked the fifteenth anniversary of the Center.
+In 1997, Kearns was fully air-conditioned, including the bedroom areas.